Sterc/Analytics-dashboard-widget/README.md

-Analytics-dashboard-widget
+Google Analytics Dashboard for MODX
 ==========================
-Version: 1.0.1-pl
-Since: December 9th, 2011
+Current version: 1.0.5-pl
-Author: Wieger Sloot, Sterc <wieger@sterc.nl>
+Author: Sterc <modx@sterc.nl>

-A custom MODx dashboard widget that will show data from Google Analytics.
+A custom MODX Dashboard Widget that will show data from Google Analytics.

 You need a Google Analytics account to use this plugin.